bludit/documentation-english/pages/getting-started/introduction/index.md

 # Introduction
 <!-- position: 1 -->

 Bludit is a web application to build your own **website** or **blog** in seconds, it's completely **free and open source**.
-Bludit uses files in **JSON** format to store the content, you don't need to install or configure a database.
+Bludit is a Flat-File CMS this means Bludit uses files in **JSON** format to store the content, you don't need to install or configure a database.
 You only need a web server with PHP support.

 <h2 id="support">Support</h2>
 Ask questions, get support and discuss about Bludit.